LuxDL/DocumenterVitepress.jl/docs/src/documenter_to_vitepress_docs_example.md

    == to DocumenterVitepress.jl

-   b.
    The same `make.jl` file with `DocumenterVitepress.jl` will look like this:

    ```julia
    using Example